faceyspacey/jest-redux-snap/README.md

 ```

 So obviously if you pass `false`, the system won't try to traverse imported components, but rather
-will just snapshot the props passed to it.
+will just snapshot the props passed to it, in this case: `ShallowComponent`.

 This is extremely useful for Jest, because it saves
 you from having to mock child components, which in turn saves you from having to create a separate file